-- a.
+a.
 In addition to any authorization under this GP, proponents must contact the Corps Real Estate Division at (978) 318-8585 for work occurring on or potentially affecting Corps properties and/or Corpscontrolled easements to initiate reviews and determine what real estate instruments are necessary to perform work.
-Permittees may not commence work on Corps properties and/or Corps-controlled easements until they have received any required Corps real estate documents evidencing site-specific permission to work. - b.
-Any proposed temporary or permanent alteration, or modification or use, including occupation, of a federal project (including but not limited to a levee, dike, floodwall, channel, anchorage, breakwater, seawall, bulkhead, jetty, wharf, pier or other work built but not necessarily owned by the United States), which would obstruct or impair the usefulness of the federal project in any manner, and/or would involve changes to the authorized federal project's scope, purpose, and/or functioning that go beyond minor modifications required for normal operations and maintenance, is not eligible for SV and requires review and approval by the Corps pursuant to 33 USC 408.
-Where Section 408 is applicable, a decision on a Department of the Army general permit application will not be rendered prior to the decision on a Section 408 request. - c.
-Any structure or work within any Corps Federal Navigation Project (FNP) or its buffer zone10, shall be subject to removal at the owner's expense prior to any future Corps dredging or the performance of periodic hydrographic surveys.
+Permittees may not commence work on Corps properties and/or Corps-controlled easements until they have received any required Corps real estate documents evidencing site-specific permission to work.

+Any proposed temporary or permanent alteration, or modification or use, including occupation, of a b. federal project (including but not limited to a levee, dike, floodwall, channel, anchorage, breakwater, seawall, bulkhead, jetty, wharf, pier or other work built but not necessarily owned by the United States), which would obstruct or impair the usefulness of the federal project in any manner, and/or would involve changes to the authorized federal project's scope, purpose, and/or functioning that go beyond minor modifications required for normal operations and maintenance, is not eligible for SV and requires review and approval by the Corps pursuant to 33 USC 408.
+Where Section 408 is applicable, a decision on a Department of the Army general permit application will not be rendered prior to the decision on a Section 408 request.

+Any structure or work within any Corps Federal Navigation Project (FNP) or its buffer zone10, shall C. be subject to removal at the owner's expense prior to any future Corps dredging or the performance of periodic hydrographic surveys.
 See GC 10 for more requirements related to FNPs.

-8. Federal Threatened and Endangered Species
+Federal Threatened and Endangered Species 8.

-- a.
-No activity is authorized which: i) is likely to directly or indirectly jeopardize the continued existence of a threatened or endangered species or a species proposed for such designation, as identified under the Federal Endangered Species Act (ESA), or which will directly or indirectly destroy or adversely modify the critical habitat of such species; ii) "may affect" a listed species or critical habitat, unless Section 7 consultation addressing the effects of the proposed activity has been completed; or iii) violates the ESA. - b.
-All applicants must request an Official Species List from the US Fish & Wildlife Service and must include the list in the Corps permit application.
-To request an Official Species List, refer to the instructions in Appendix D. - c.
-For federally listed species in tidal waters, applicants should contact the National Marine Fisheries Service at: http://www.greateratlantic.fisheries.noaa.gov/protected/section7/
+No activity is authorized which: i) is likely to directly or indirectly jeopardize the continued a. existence of a threatened or endangered species or a species proposed for such designation, as identified under the Federal Endangered Species Act (ESA), or which will directly or indirectly destroy or adversely modify the critical habitat of such species; ii) "may affect" a listed species or critical habitat, unless Section 7 consultation addressing the effects of the proposed activity has been completed; or iii) violates the ESA.

+All applicants must request an Official Species List from the US Fish & Wildlife Service and b must include the list in the Corps permit application.
+To request an Official Species List, refer to the instructions in Appendix D.